BlocProtocol/BLOC-wiki/docs/wallets/Using-BLOCWallet.md

 # Using BLOCWallet Cli

-The CLI Wallet, called BLOCWallet, is a multi-platform program (Win/Linux/Mac) that requires you to enter commands for it to work and you cannot use your mouse.
+The **CLI Wallet**, called **BLOCWallet**, is a multi-platform program (Win/Linux/Mac) that requires you to enter commands for it to work and you cannot use your mouse.
 It is text only application that does not have a graphical interface.
 However, it is currently the most stable and gets the newest updates first.

 Here's a quick image of `BLOCWallet` in action:

 ![blocwallet](images/BlocWallet/BLOCWallet_v3.0.0.png)

-## Downloading
+## **Downloading**

-Binary distributions can be found: [here](https://github.com/furiousteam/BLOC/releases/latest).
+* Binary distributions can be found: [here](https://github.com/furiousteam/BLOC/releases/latest).

-Select the appropriate file for the target platform (Windows, Mac, Linux).
+* Select the appropriate file for the target platform (Windows, Mac, Linux).

-Binaries are provided in `.zip` format, while source code is provided in `.zip` and `.tar.gz` format.
+* Binaries are provided in `.zip` format, while source code is provided in `.zip` and `.tar.gz` format.

-## Installing
+## **Installing**

 ### Installing on Windows